 We all know that changes are often difficult especially when it impacts others.
 For example, I found that I wanted to take some classes and the classes were in Calgary and to commit to the classes I couldn’t spend 6 months in Phoenix with my husband.
 My decision to take some classes created a huge ripple and change in my life.
 As I spent more time in Calgary and less time in Phoenix, people wondered what’s wrong with my marriage and me.
 My husband and I had to figure out how to make this new long distance relationship work.
 These types of changes are never easy.

-I also realized that I wanted to start a business, The Compassionate Mind, to share my passion about meditation.
+I also realized that I wanted to start a business, The Compassionate Mind, to share my passion for meditation.
 Starting a business doesn’t happen without challenges, and I was coming out of retirement to do it.
 There I was facing a whole other set of challenges, all based on becoming more connected with myself and what I wanted in life.

 I realize how much I’ve changed since I started meditating, but the truth is I’ve become more of myself.